netzpirat/haml-coffee/README.md

 Usage: node haml-coffee

 Options:
-  -i, --input                        Either a file or a directory name to be compiled            [required] -o, --output                       Set the output filename -n, --namespace                    Set a custom template namespace                             [default: "window.HAML"] -t, --template                     Set a custom template name -f, --format                       Set HTML output format, either `xhtml`, `html4` or `html5`  [default: "html5"] --preserve                         Set a comma separated list of HTML tags to preserve         [default: "pre,textarea"] --disable-html-attribute-escaping  Disable any HTML attribute escaping                         [boolean] --disable-html-escaping            Disable any HTML escaping                                   [boolean] --custom-html-escape               Set the custom HTML escaping function name --custom-preserve                  Set the custom preserve whitespace function name --custom-find-and-preserve         Set the custom find and preserve whitespace function name
+  -i, --input                        Either a file or a directory name to be compiled -o, --output                       Set the output filename -n, --namespace                    Set a custom template namespace -t, --template                     Set a custom template name -f, --format                       Set HTML output format, either `xhtml`, `html4` or `html5` --preserve                         Set a comma separated list of HTML tags to preserve --autoclose                        Set a list of tag names that should be automatically self-closed if they have no content --disable-html-attribute-escaping  Disable any HTML attribute escaping --disable-html-escaping            Disable any HTML escaping --custom-html-escape               Set the custom HTML escaping function name --custom-preserve                  Set the custom preserve whitespace function name --custom-find-and-preserve         Set the custom find and preserve whitespace function name